rethinkdb/rethinkdb/docs/index.rst

 a file named ``memcached.out``.
-The contents of ``memcached.out`` will be standard Memcached insertion commands which can be piped into a different server that supports the Memcached protocol, or programatically converted to other formats.
+The contents of ``memcached.out`` will be standard Memcached insertion commands which can be piped into a different server that supports the Memcached protocol, or programmatically converted to other formats.
 For example, if we have a different server that supports a Memcached interface (including RethinkDB) running on a port ``8080`` we can fill it with the contents of the database with the following Unix command::